Takashiidobe/notes/src/books/clean-ruby.md

 #### Modules

-- Use modules for methods that shouldn\'t have to be instantiated.
+- Use modules for methods that shouldn't have to be instantiated.

 ```rb
 module Math